Askeladden: Etymology

 Askelad or Askeladd (without the definite -en suffix) are Danized, or Dano-Norwegian forms.
 The Norwegian form Oske-ladd is composed of oske 'ash' and ladd 'hair sock' (related to loden 'hairy, shaggy'), (Note: And further related to Old Norse loðinn and the byname of Ragnarr Loðbrók, "Shaggy Breeches".) with the explanation that ashes allowed to cling to the feet seem like furry socks.

 A more conjectural etymology hypothesizes the second part to be related to lodden meaning "blow gently", which conforms with the idea behind the name Askefis, of a person who blows on the embers to enliven the fire.

-As for Esben Oskelad, Esben is said to be a variant of Esbern, cognate to the Norse name Asbjørn and English name Osborn.
+As for Esben Oskelad, Esben is said to be a variant of Esbern, cognate with the Norse name Asbjørn and English name Osborn.

 English translations

 Askeladd/Oskeladd has been rendered into English as "Cinderlad" (or "Ash-Lad"), this fails to accurately reflect the meaning as outlined above.

 George Webbe Dasent chose to translate the name (Askefis, Askepot) as "Boots", which was criticized as a "disenchanting rendering" of "Cinderson" by The Athenaeum literary magazine, but defended as "aptly styled" by Scottish folklorist W. A. Clouston.
 Dasent was well aware of cognate names in Scots English dialects, such as "Ashiepattle" and "Ashypet".
 Dasent says he coined the name "Boots" as representative of the tradition in English households that the youngsters of the family were expected to perform the meanest chores.
 He fails to elaborate more than this, but "boots" is glossed as "the servant at an inn who pulls off and cleans the boots of travellers" in a dictionary from the Victorian Era.